How To Sell Logos On eBay

 - If the purchase is completed, send the CD to the buyer with tracking information.

-We recommend this for everybody on the platform.
+We recommend this to everybody on the platform.

 Not just when you first start out but as you go on in your eBay career, we think that you should offer some return policy.